jchook/uuid-random/README.md

 After digging through [npm](https://www.npmjs.com/search?q=uuid) and [stackoverflow](http://stackoverflow.com/questions/105034/create-guid-uuid-in-javascript/2117523#2117523),
 I settled on using [node-uuid](https://github.com/broofa/node-uuid) to take advantage of better RNG when possible.
+It's a great lib, but overkill for me.

-I wasn't happy with the solution so I combined code from the best libs and [researched](https://gist.github.com/jed/982883) a *much* faster, more compact version that still used the best RNG available to the platform.
+So, I combined code from the best libs and [researched](https://gist.github.com/jed/982883) a *much* faster, more compact version that still used the best RNG available to the platform.